-If the automatic DACT tests specified under paragraph titled "Automatic DACT Test" are initiated by a polling (interrogation) device located at the DACR, then provide each of the required DACRs with a polling device.
+[ If the radio fire alarm transmitters are polled by the radio fire alarm receiver, provide each of the required systems at the supervising station with its own polling device.
 Ensure that one such device is always active, with the other(s) in standby status.
-Ensure that failure of the active device automatically causes another device to take over the polling (interrogation) function, and initiates a trouble signal.
-Ensure this switch occurs within [30][] seconds of detection of failure of the active unit.
+Ensure that failure of the active device automatically causes another polling device to take over the interrogation (polling) function, and initiates a trouble signal.
+Ensure this switch occurs within [30][\\\\] seconds of detection of failure of the active unit.